Flight Training Programs in Florida

 Flight training at Pelican Flight School in Miami, Florida

-FAA-accredited pilot training for domestic and international students in Miami
+FAA-certified pilot training for domestic and international students in Pembroke Pines, Florida

 Pelican Flight Training is a 40+ year FAA Part 141 flight school at North Perry Airport (KHWO), Pembroke Pines, Florida.
-We offer the full ladder of FAA pilot certificates, from your first Discovery Flight to Certified Flight Instructor, for both airplanes and helicopters, with 365 days of flying weather and full F-1 visa support.
+We offer the full ladder of FAA pilot certificates, from your first Discovery Flight to Certified Flight Instructor, with year-round flying weather and full F-1 visa support.

 Whether you are pursuing aviation as a career or as a lifelong passion, our structured Part 141 and flexible Part 61 programs are designed around your goals, pace and budget.